 The Fundmanger writes

-The fund currently holds 39 positions across a number of sectors.
-Basic Materials and Consumer Goods are the main themes with a weight of 22.49% and 17.59% respectively.
+The fund currently holds 38 positions across a number of sectors.
+Consumer Staples and Basic Materials are the main themes weighting 18.26% and 17.48% respectively.
 Within these sectors we currently find the most high dividend stocks which meet our criteria.
-The weighting of a sector level depends mainly on the relative attractiveness of a stock/sector versus other stocks/sectors.
-The fund allocation can therefore deviate strongly from the Vietnamese indices.
+The weighting on sector level depends mainly on the relative attractiveness of a stock/sector versus other stocks/sectors.
+The fund allocation can therefore deviate strongly from the Vietnamese benchmark indices.

 No rights may be derived from this publication.
 You are referred to the prospectus and Key Investor Information Document for the fund's terms and conditions.
 These documents may be obtained from the website or the address mentioned below.
 The manager of the fund has obtained a licence for this fund from the Netherlands Authority for the Financial Markets in accordance with the provisions of the Financial Supervision.